 So what does “free” actually entail?

 The term “free” is debatable since any checking account will charge some fees for certain activities, like if you overdraft the account.
 What isn’t debatable, however, is the key to getting a truly free checking account is understanding when these fees are charged and how to avoid them.
+So does free really make the best checking accounts?

 If you’re looking to open a free checking account online that won’t cost you anything, I recommend going with Capital One 360.